 Taking public transit will double the time to arrive in the city center of Bordeaux, but it’s a fraction of the cost of a taxi.

-The transit time on public transit is about an hour, vs. the taxi transit time of 30 minutes.
-The shuttle bus to take is the Navette Shuttle 30 Direct, and it will take you to Gare de Bordeaux St. Jean.
+The transit time on public transit from the Bordeaux airport is about an hour, vs. the taxi transit time of 30 minutes.
+The shuttle bus is the Navette Shuttle 30 Direct, which will take you to Gare de Bordeaux St. Jean.

 The cost for a one-way adult ticket is 8 euros.
 The schedule is here: Schedule.